jn498/Spherical_BS_Evolver/README.md

 -time_dep/Actr_evol_{amp}.dat: stores the relevant, time-dependent data for each simulation with perturbation with real amplitude amp

+-time_dep/1d/: contains different 1d dimensional quantities.
+For now, the radii, real and imaginary part of csf, in  the form of a matrix. each row of the matrix contains the slice time, the lenght of the relevant array, and the quantity array.
+Be careful with the size of the folder!

 There is also conv.dat only written to as the result of a convergence test (currently only fully implemented on the BS solver) and BosonStars.dat written to to store the results of model cycling, both commented out in main by default.

 I added an output handler in output_handler, so that the programme writes all data inside an output folder, which can then be renamed accordingly.
 If the programme runs again, the output folder is moved to output_prev, to avoid unwanted erasures.